-Chief "Super" Sanchez former SEAL Team 6 member/Tier 1 Operator & retired USAF Pararescueman (PJ) spent over 10 years with JSOC (Joint Special Operations Command); planning & executing successful operations & counter-terrorism activities in hostile environments through numerous deployments with SEAL TEAM 6, CAG, FBI, and other Joint service Special Ops: Operation Iraqi Freedom, Enduring Freedom, Operation Northern Watch, Joint Anvil, Operation Southern Watch among others.
-Conducted special and high-risk training and operations & provided mentoring, training, and counseling with direct supervision of both U.S. & foreign nationals.
+Chief planned & executed successful operations & counter-terrorism activities in hostile environments through numerous deployments with SEAL TEAM 6, CAG, FBI, and other Joint service Special Ops: Operation Iraqi Freedom, Enduring Freedom, Operation Northern Watch, Joint Anvil, Operation Southern Watch among others.
+Chief also conducted a freefall jump mission into the ocean, climbing onto a ship to save lives.

 Chief was the Pararescue Schoolhouse Commandant from 2000-2004, overseeing the final 6 months of training for hundreds of PJ trainees over the course of his 4 years at the 342nd Training Squadron.
 Chief helped develop and write several USAF Special Operations fitness tests.
-Active in the community, Chief Sanchez is currently a VFW Captain, as well as a reserve Fire Chief.
 With a passion in overseeing operations and development of aspiring special ops. candidates, Chief knows what it takes to train for Special operations.

-Jason Sweet served from 2008-2014 in US Special Operations as a USAF PJ (Pararescue Jumper), with over 60 combat rescue missions in Helmand Province Afghanistan in 2012.
+Jason Sweet is the Founder/CEO of SOCOM Athlete, and served from 2008-2014 as a USAF PJ with over 60 combat rescue missions in Helmand Province Afghanistan in 2012.

 Jason is a former 2-sport NCAA athlete (GCU Baseball & U of A Football) & High School Under Armour/Team One All-American.
 As a 2014-2016 member of the University of Arizona Football team and pre-med student, Jason teamed up with Dr. Ricardo Valerdi to win the NCAA/DoD Mind Matters Challenge, inventing & developing a smartphone app together that simulates football concussions in virtual reality.
 Jason continues to consult & research for the DSRI (Defense & Security Research Institute) in